Jackzmc/PasteLite/README.md

 PASTE_ID_ALPHABET - The characters to use for generating ids, default is '0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz'
-PASTE_ID_LENGTH - The number of characters to generate for an id, default is 12 PASTE_URL_PREFIX - If set, creating a paste will return 'url' with this being prefixed with paste name
+PASTE_ID_LENGTH - The number of characters to generate for an id, default is 12 PASTE_URL_PREFIX - If set, creating a paste will return 'url' with this being prefixed with paste name PASTE_CLEANUP_INTERVAL - How often to check for pastes to be cleaned up in seconds.
+It is not the actual paste expiration. (default: 3600s)
 ```